-Table B-2 Strengths of Authentication Mechanisms
+Table A-2 Strengths of Authentication Mechanisms

 Authentication Mechanism Strength of Mechanism PED Key (Level 3) plus PIN 48 byte random authentication data stored on PED key plus PIN entered via PED key pad (minimum 4 bytes).
+The probability of guessing the authentication data in a single attempt is 1 in 2 384 .
 With login failure thresholds of 3 for SO and configurable from 1 to 15 (default 10) for users, this ensures the FIPS 140-2 required thresholds can never be reached.
-Challenge Secret (Level 3) Default 16 character random string (minimum 7 character string).
+Challenge Secret (Level 3) Default 16 character random string (minimum 7 character string; maximum 64 character string).
+The probability of guessing the challenge secret in a single attempt is 1 in $62'$ (approximately 3.5×10^{12}).
 With login failure thresholds of 3 for SO and configurable from 1 to 15 (default 10) for users, this ensures the FIPS 140-2 required thresholds can never be reached.

-Table B-3 Services Authorized for Roles
+Table A-3 Services Authorized for Roles